Coregular submanifolds and Poisson submersions: Submanifolds

-In contrast to the clean condition, there is a more convenient formulation of Definition \ref{def : poisson-dirac} involving a splitting condition: we say that an {\bf orthogonal splitting} of a Poisson manifold $(M,\pi_M)$ along a submanifold $X$ is a splitting $TM|_X = TX \oplus E$ in which in which case it follows that $i^!\mathrm{Gr}(\pi_M) = \mathrm{Gr}(\pi_X)$, and so $\pi_X$ is the Poisson structure induced on $X$ by $(M,\pi_M)$.
+In contrast to the clean condition, there is a more convenient formulation of Definition \ref{def : poisson-dirac} involving a splitting condition: we say that an {\bf orthogonal splitting} of a Poisson manifold $(M,\pi_M)$ along a submanifold $X$ is a splitting $TM|_X = TX \oplus E$ in which in which case it follows that $i^!\mathrm{Gr}(\pi_M) = \mathrm{Gr}(\pi_X)$, and so $\pi_X$ is the Poisson structure induced on $X$ by $(M,\pi_M)$.\footnote{These should not be confused with the Lie-Dirac submanifolds discussed in \cite[Section 8.3]{CF} and introduced in \cite{Xu} under the name of ``Dirac submanifolds".}

 \begin{lemma} The submanifolds along which a Poisson manifold has an orthogonal splitting are exactly the split Poisson-Dirac submanifolds. \end{lemma} \begin{proof} Let $X$ be a submanifold of a Poisson manifold $(M,\pi_M)$.
 If $E \subset TM|_X$ is an orthogonal splitting along $X$, then $E \times I \subset T(M \times I)|_{X \times I}$ is an orthogonal splitting for $(\pi_M,0) \in \X^2(M \times I)$ along $X \times I$.
 Let $f \in C^{\infty}_c(X \times I)$ be a smooth function, and consider $\alpha \in \Gamma(T^*(M \times I)|_{X \times I})$ defined by Then $\alpha = \dd \widetilde{f}|_{X \times I}$ for some function $\widetilde{f} \in C^{\infty}_c(M \times I)$, and the Hamiltonian flow of $f$ is by construction the restriction to $X$ of the Hamiltonian flow of $\widetilde{f}$.